SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event triggers when the user clicks on the "Display terms and conditions" link.

-Subscribe to this event if you don't want the default handing of the `termsOfServiceUrl`.
-Swedbank Pay will by default open the `termsOfServiceUrl` in a new tab within the same browser.
+Subscribe to this event if you don't want the default handling of the `termsOfServiceUrl`.
+Swedbank Pay will open the `termsOfServiceUrl` in a new tab within the same browser by default.

 If no callback method is set, terms and conditions will be displayed in an overlay or a new tab.
 It will be raised with the following event argument